Tricky Words – Phonics

 This website contains affiliate links.
 As an affiliate I may earn money from qualifying purchases.
 Thank you if you do use one of my links – it helps keep my website going.
 Please see affiliate link and disclaimer page for more information.

 What are Tricky Words?

 Our English language is complex.
-There are lots of rules for learning to read and guess what? – the rules get broken all the time too!
+There are lots of rules for learning to read and guess what? – The rules get broken all the time too!
 It’s an incredibly complicated system our children need to get to grips with.
 As I say, there is some serious rule breaking – here’s where the tricky words come in.
 Tricky words can also be referred to a common exception words.

 A tricky word is one which doesn’t follow phonics rules (or doesn’t follow the rules that the children have learnt yet) and you just have to learn it – for example – the, no, I (they are not pronounced phonetically – /t/ /h/ /e/)

-It’s important when teaching children to read that we teach them not only how to decipher the phonics code, but also what to do when words don’t.
+It’s important when teaching children to read that we teach them not only how to decipher the phonics code, but also what to do when words don’t fit the code.
 So, alongside teaching children how to blend phonemes (sounds) together we teach them how to identify the words that can’t be sounded out and blended.
 Often the easiest way to show a child a word is tricky is to attempt to sound it out and then find it makes a silly word that doesn’t make any sense.
 For example was w-a-s.